syncfusion-content/wpf-docs/wpf/DoubleTextBox/Culture-and-Number-Formats.md

 ![Setting DoubleTextBox number group size by NumberFormatInfo](Culture-and-Number-Formats-images/NumberGroupSizes_format.png)

-The following code illustrate how to set number groupsize by using the `NumberGroupSizes` property of the `DoubleTextBox`.
+The following code illustrate how to set number group size by using the `NumberGroupSizes` property of the `DoubleTextBox`.

 {% tabs %}
 {% highlight C# %}